chongzhang-vis/trajvis/README.md

 Trajectory Data Visualization

+// 3/13/2015
+minor edits:
+1. Add selection toggle on the node-link graph
+2. Add label disply onto RoseChart
+3. Remove zooming out of the node-link graph

+// 3/13/2015

+1. Align control panel and map view side by side.
+2. Change circle to rect in the node-link graph and adjust label position according to its width
+3. Add zooming to the node-link graph
+4. Add mouseover interaction onto the node-link graph, which provides a way to look at the link direction
+5. Add Multi-select function to the node-link graph.
+6. Modify map filtering

 // 3/11/2015
 May delay because of the way of GeoJSON reading and rendering in OpenLayers and broswer.